pwdel/simplemlserver/README.md

 ## Usage Instructions

-1. Using Docker, from the command line, build the image with `./0_buildimageandtag` and run the container with `1_run`
+1. Using Docker, from the command line, build the image with `./0_buildimageandtag` and run the container with `docker-compose up` from the directory that the docker-compose.yaml file exists.

 2. Test to ensure the CherryPy server is running with `./curltest.sh`